 For practices running on-premise software, internet speed is less critical for daily operations but still important for cloud backup, software updates, and remote IT support.
 A backup internet connection using LTE failover is worth considering for any practice running VoIP phones, as a primary internet outage takes down phones as well as cloud services.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We design and build dental practice networks from the ground up, structured around your software, your operatories, and your HIPAA requirements so everything runs the way it should from day one.